-As the COVID-19 pandemic swept across the world, many of us had to leave our workspaces and retreat to our homes.
+The COVID-19 pandemic caused many of us to leave our workspaces and retreat to our homes, and although many have gone back to the office, some are still working from home.
 While escaping the hustle and bustle of the office, we have also escaped the ergonomics of the workplace.

 In turn, many of us have turned to hunching over our desks at homes with uncomfortable chairs, unconventional work set-ups, and longer hours of sitting in a singular position.